Italian Americans: Integration into American society

 The Italian immigrants and their descendants were successful in numerous areas of endeavor including, but not limited to, those involving traditional Italian skills.

 A number of major business ventures were founded by Italian Americans.
 Amadeo Giannini originated the concept of branch banking to serve the Italian American community in San Francisco.
 He founded the Bank of Italy, which later became the Bank of America.
 His bank financed the Golden Gate Bridge and also the first American animated film, the Walt Disney film Snow White, which established Hollywood as the capital of American film production.
 Other companies founded by Italian Americans—such as Ghirardelli Chocolate Company, Progresso, Planters Peanuts, Contadina, Chef Boyardee, and Jacuzzi—became nationally known brand names in time.

 Italian conductors contributed to the early success of the Metropolitan Opera of New York (founded in 1880), but it was the arrival of impresario Giulio Gatti-Casazza in 1908, who brought with him conductor Arturo Toscanini, that made the Met internationally known.
 Many Italian operatic singers and conductors were invited to perform for American audiences, most notably, tenor Enrico Caruso.
 The premiere of the opera La Fanciulla del West on December 10, 1910, with conductor Toscanini and tenor Caruso, was a major international success as well as an historic event for the entire Italian American community.

 Italian Americans became involved in entertainment and sports.
 Rudolph Valentino was one of the first great film icons.
 Dixieland jazz music had a number of important Italian American innovators, the most famous being Nick LaRocca of New Orleans, whose quintet made the first jazz recording in 1917.
 Italian Americans became increasingly involved in politics, government, and the labor movement.
-Andrew Longino was elected governor of Mississippi in 1900.
+Andrew H. Longino was elected governor of Mississippi in 1900.
 Charles Bonaparte was secretary of the Navy and later attorney general in the Theodore Roosevelt administration, and he founded the Federal Bureau of Investigation.